anshtyagi-14/api-integration/README.md

 🚀 Deployment

-1️⃣ Deploy Database on Railway
+🛢️ Deploy Database on Railway
-	•	Go to Railway and create a MySQL database
+	1. Go to Railway and create a MySQL database
-	•	Get host, user, password, and database name
+	2. Get your host, user, password, and database name
+	3. Update .env file with database credentials

-2️⃣ Deploy API on Render
+🌐 Deploy API on Render
-	•	Push code to GitHub
+	1. Push Code to GitHub
-	•	Go to Render → New Web Service
+	2. Go to Render and create a new service
-	•	Connect GitHub repo
+	3. Deploy from GitHub Repo
-	•	Set Environment Variables
+	4. Set up Environment Variables in Render
+	5. Deploy & Get Live API URL

+⸻

+✨ Author
+	•	Your Name
+	•	GitHub: your-github-url
+	•	LinkedIn: your-linkedin-url

+⸻

+🎉 Now your README looks clean & professional! 🚀

+Copy-paste this into your README.md and push it to GitHub!
+Let me know if you need any more tweaks! 🔥